 Time elapsed: 2w2d

 What a day!
-It wasn’t until sundown that Landevin and his group finally left for the town.
+It wasn't until sundown that Landevin and his group finally left for the town.
 They had come to deliver the concerns of the town council about your project.
-According to them, there was “probably a reason that the ancients destroyed their knowledge” and that you were repeating their mistakes by moving so quickly.
+They think there was "a reason that the ancients destroyed their knowledge" and that you were repeating their mistakes by moving so quickly.
 They were also disturbed that databases could delete knowledge so quickly.
-Well, that part disturbed you too, to be honest…

 You were eventually able to convince them of the benefits of the project by giving them a small tour.
 Their jaws dropped as they saw just how much knowledge there was to benefit from and how much good it could do.

 You frown.
-Just how did they find out about deleting records anyway?
+Just how did they find out about deleting data anyway?
 You decide to have a serious talk with your team members tomorrow about confidentiality.
 You should also do something about security.
 You were able to convince the reasonable Landevin about your project, but what if it had been someone else, like a group with torches and pitchforks?
 Closing the security door is always an option, but you want to keep it a secret unless you really need it one day.

 In addition to our parent_of graph table, we are going to need to use RELATE to create another sort of family relation.